freenas/freenas-docs/userguide/plugins.rst

 The installation takes a few minutes because the system downloads and configures a jail to store the plugin application.
 A confirmation message displays at the bottom of the screen after successfully installing a plugin.
+Post install notes are also displayed after a successful install.
 Installed plugins appear in the :menuselection:`Plugins --> Installed` page as shown in :numref:`Figure %s <view_installed_plugins_fig>`.